Meet CRB!

 (she/her/hers)

-Faten is a LEAP home visitor.
-In this role, she supports Arabic-speaking families, translates articles into Arabic to share knowledge about child development, healthy growth, school readiness, as well as what is happening in the greater community that affects these families, and children’s activities that the parent and the child can work on together.
+Faten is a LEAP home visitor for the LEAP Program.
+In this role, she supports Arabic-speaking families, translates articles into Arabic to share knowledge about child development, healthy growth, and school readiness, as well as what is happening in the greater community that affects these families, and children’s activities that the parent and the child can work on together.
 Faten makes sure that all her families have knowledge and understanding of what they can do to support their children until they go to school.
 Faten loves helping families and supporting the children in her community.

 Meet our board